-6. Personal Safety Precautions and Recommendations: Safety on campus begins with you.
-Guests are encouraged to take steps to safeguard themselves and their property.

-- A. Keep your front door locked at all times.
-Do not bypass the locking system, thereby allowing open access to any door or gate in the Villages. - B. Lock your bedroom door when you leave your suite/apartment. - C. Use provided door viewers or peep holes when someone knocks on the door.
+- 6. Personal Safety Precautions and Recommendations: Safety on campus begins with you.
+Guests are encouraged to take steps to safeguard themselves and their property. - A. Follow current and future University, local, state, and federal COVID-19 related laws, ordinances, and safety precautions.
+If you or someone you know from our campus community tests positive for COVID-19 or has been exposed to the virus, please share this information immediately by submitting COVID-19 exposure form/report. - B. Keep your front door locked at all times.
+Do not bypass the locking system, thereby allowing open access to any door or gate in the Villages. - C. Lock your bedroom door when you leave your suite/apartment. - D. Use provided door viewers or peep holes when someone knocks on the door.
 These viewers are provided for your safety.
-Never open your door to people you do not know. - D. Close and lock windows, particularly in first floor units, when you leave your room or use window locks to limit window opening and prevent intruders from accessing your room via an open window. - E. Report suspicious behavior to the University Police at (805) 437-8444 and contact your Village office. - F. Never confront a suspicious individual.
-Get to know your neighbors and other guests who live in the Villages so you will be able to identify strangers more easily and have a feel for who would normally pass through your building or floor. - G. When on campus during evening or early morning hours, walk with a friend or use the University escort service; do not walk alone. - H. Do not invite acquaintances that you do not know well to the campus or to your room. - I. Use the buddy system.
+Never open your door to people you do not know. - E. Close and lock windows, particularly in first floor units, when you leave your room or use window locks to limit window opening and prevent intruders from accessing your room via an open window. - F. Report suspicious behavior to the University Police at (805) 437-8444 and contact your Village office. - G. Never confront a suspicious individual.
+Get to know your neighbors and other guests who live in the Villages so you will be able to identify strangers more easily and have a feel for who would normally pass through your building or floor. - H. When on campus during evening or early morning hours, walk with a friend or use the University escort service; do not walk alone. - I. Do not invite acquaintances that you do not know well to the campus or to your room. - J. Use the buddy system.
 Always let someone, a friend or roommate, know where you are going and when you will return.
 Check in with them when you leave and when you return.
-If you are a buddy and someone does not return when they say they will, call their phone, and alert the staff or University Police if you are unable to reach them.

-J. Program an emergency contact (EC) number in your cell phone.
-This number should be for a friend or family member that you would want contacted in the event of an emergency.
+If you are a buddy and someone does not return when they say they will, call their phone, and alert the staff or University Police if you are unable to reach them. - K. Program an emergency contact (EC) number in your cell phone.
+This number should be for a friend or family member that you would want contacted in the event of an emergency. - L. Program the contact names and telephone numbers, included in the following table, into your cell phone for easy access when needed.

 Contact Telephone Number

 University Police Dispatch (805) 437-8444

-Summer Conference Office (805) 437-3333
+Anacapa Village Office (805) 437-3346

-Summer Conference Duty phone (805) 377-1910

 Santa Cruz Village Office (805) 437-3343

+Santa Rosa Village Office (805) 437-3848

 Town Center Office (805) 437-8965

+Anacapa RA on duty (805) 824-4522

+Santa Cruz RA on duty (805) 312-0752

+Santa Rosa RA on duty (805) 427-1657

 Town Center RA on duty (805) 377-1910